CS-SI/eodag/docs/add_product_type.rst

 parameters have to be named following the common model used in EODAG (see `Parameters mapping <params_mapping.rst>`_).
-Part of the provider search metadata mapping can also be overridden per product-type, by adding a ``metadata_mapping`` section to the product type definition:
+Part of the provider search metadata mapping can also be overridden per product-type, by adding a ``metadata_mapping`` section to the collection definition:

 .. code-block:: yaml